A Window Into the Soul

 (Jarvis, enhance image)

-From my crack beneath the stairs, I look out onto the free world and see this abomination glaring back.
+From my crack beneath the stairs, I look out into the free world and see this abomination glaring back.
+It looks as if it were designed by five architects who didn’t speak the same language and were completely and utterly under the influence of mezcal and marijuana.

-While I am not bullish on the structural integrity of this building, I have grown to adore it.
-It is much preferable to the oppressive, limiting, and horrendously unimaginative postmodern architecture that has consumed the West.
+While one can’t be bullish on the structural integrity of these types of buildings, they are much preferable to the oppressive, limiting, and horrendously unimaginative postmodern architecture that has consumed the West.

 From the crack under the stairs, I look out and see a beaming example of unabashed authenticity.
-This is why I have grown to love the Dr. Seuss building.
-It is a screaming reminder of my aim in both creation and life.
+Authenticity born out of necessity.

 My second window is even more interesting.

-Grape vines, laundry lines, and a family that loves to dine and whine.
+Grape vines, laundry lines, and a family that loves to whine and dine.

 That’s not a typo.
 I do mean whine.